 The wide open spaces and warm climate of the regions make them ideal destinations for caravan and camping holidays.
 The Coral Coast region has well maintained roads, making driving an easy and enjoyable option.
 However, some roads are not suitable for towing a caravan and there are camping restrictions in certain areas.
 Contact the local visitor centres for more details.

-Top tips for your caravan and camping adventure in the Coral Coast
+Top safety tips for your caravan and camping adventure in the Coral Coast

 - Drive on the Left: In Australia, cars travel on the left of the road and speed is in kilometres (km) per hour.
 When overtaking, make sure you have a clear view of oncoming traffic and use your indicator to signal your intentions to other drivers.